dhamaniasad/flashcards-for-developers-1/README.md

 Using **flashcards for teachers** makes it possible to manage your English classes with flashcards.
 You can check your students understanding by checking the progress of their flashcards.

-**flashcards for teachers** derives from[flashcards for developers](https://github.com/nlaz/flashcards-for-developers).
-The system has been customized to meet the needs of English education in Japan.
+**flashcards for teachers** derives from [flashcards for developers](https://github.com/nlaz/flashcards-for-developers).  **flashcards for teachers** has been customized to meet the needs of English education in Japan.

 ## Installing